jatinchowdhury18/CrossroadsEffects/README.md

 signal processing engineers are making a deal with the devil to give up creating their own DSP algorithms in exchange for machine learning algorithms that accomplish these signal processing tasks for them.
-In each case, the deal with the devil always takes place at a crossroads . . .
+In each instance, the deal with the devil takes place at a crossroads . . .

 ## Contributing